-It’s sometimes also referred to as New Product Introduction (NPI) or new product planning and development, and it applies to both tangible products such as phone, coffee maker, TV, etc. and intangible products like mobile phone apps, software programs, etc.
+It’s sometimes referred to as New Product Introduction (NPI) or new product planning and development, and it applies to tangible products such as phones, coffee makers, TV, etc. and intangible products like mobile phone apps, software programs, etc.

 Why is New Product Development necessary?

 NPD is the driving force of companies and vital for their organic growth.
-Insatiable consumer appetite, strong worldwide competition, changing consumer behaviour and technology, force companies to invest in new products to succeed or for their survival.
+Insatiable consumer appetite, strong worldwide competition, and changing consumer behaviour and technology force companies to invest in new products to succeed or for their survival.

-Importance of introducing new products can be summarised in these “Seven reasons why new product development is necessary”
+The importance of introducing new products can be summarised in these “Seven reasons why new product development is necessary.”

 - Changing consumer